kingbonj/Soundfont-Testing-MIDI/README.md

 ```

 By default, the program will look for MIDI files in the `~/MIDI/` directory.
 You can specify a different directory by passing its path as an argument to the script.
 It will also search for soundfonts in the `/usr/share/sounds/sf2/` directory.

-~~If the program detects `trivia.txt` in the working directory it will display various interesting facts during playback.~~

 The program will find the first MIDI file in the shuffled list and start playing it using the default SoundFont.
 Use the following keys to control the program: